An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: Active-Set Estimate

 Now, we can define our estimate of the active set. \begin{definition} Let $x\in \R^n$ be a feasible point of problem~\eqref{simplex_prob}.
 We define the active-set estimate $A(x)$ and the nonactive-set estimate $N(x)$ as

 where $\epsilon$ is a positive scalar. \end{definition}

 By adapting Theorem~2.1 in~\cite{facchinei:1995}, we can ensures that, in a neighborhood of a stationary point $x^*$, all the estimated active variables are active at $x^*$ and include all active variables at $x^*$ satisfying strict complementarity.
-We state this result in the following theorem. \begin{theorem} If $(x^*,\lambda^*,\mu^*)$ satisfies KKT conditions for problem~\eqref{simplex_prob}, then there exists a neighborhood $\mathcal B(x^*,\rho)$ such that, for each $x$ in this neighborhood, we have
+We state this result in the following theorem. \begin{theorem} If $(x^*,\lambda^*,\mu^*)$ satisfies KKT conditions for problem~\eqref{simplex_prob}, then there exists an open ball $\mathcal B(x^*,\rho)$ with center $x^*$ and radius $\rho > 0$ such that, for each $x \in \mathcal B (x^*,\rho)$ we have

 Furthermore, if strict complementarity holds, then

 for each $x \in \mathcal B (x^*,\rho)$. \end{theorem}